-Many of the locals in Palma regard Santa Catalina their number one place for a good meal, especially with the variety of cuisines on offer.
-Whether it’s on-the-go or a long lunch of several courses and a local wine, there is something to satisfy every appetite.
-Regularly updated menus keep the avid foodies on their toes and with word travelling fast in Mallorca it doesn’t take long for places to get fully-booked.
-So dive straight in and get your tastebuds tingling with this list of our top ten restaurants in Santa Catalina.
+Many of the locals in Palma regard Santa Catalina as their number one place for a good meal, especially with the variety of cuisines on offer.
+Whether it’s food on-the-go or a long lunch of several courses and local wine, there is something to satisfy every appetite.
+Regularly updated menus keep the avid foodies on their toes and with word travelling fast in Mallorca it doesn’t take long for places to get fully booked.
+So dive straight in and get your tastebuds tingling with this list of our top 8 restaurants in Santa Catalina.

 7. SumaqFor the best Peruvian cuisine on the island head straight to Sumaq on the corner of Calle de Cotoner, where you will be served wonderful dishes from talented chef Irene Gutiérrez’s home country.
 The ingredients are fresh, tasty and locally sourced from nearby Mercat de Santa Catalina.
 It’s a true gastronomic adventure that local residents return to time and time again.